PROTECT YOUR WINNINGS

 to the recording systems.

-- Balance instant and online ticket sales and inventory at each
+- Balance instant and draw ticket sales and inventory at each

 shift change or at the very least, once a day.